Are grants for minority business owners in jeopardy?

 The Fearless Fund remains committed to supporting women of color entrepreneurs.
 Arian Simone is confident they will defeat this lawsuit and told CBS Mornings they plan to fight back against this “attack to dismantle and address our economic freedom as people of color.”

-Among its supporters is Damon Hewitt, President and Executive Director of Lawyers’ Committee for Civil Rights Under Law, who, in an Amicus brief recently filed, called the lawsuit an attempt to “kneecap any effort to undo entrenched racial inequalities and further cement the status quo of inequitable market access.”
+Among its supporters is Damon Hewitt, President and Executive Director of Lawyers’ Committee for Civil Rights Under Law, who, in an Amicus brief filed in September 2023, called the lawsuit an attempt to “kneecap any effort to undo entrenched racial inequalities and further cement the status quo of inequitable market access.”